Wookai/paper-tips-and-tricks/README.md

 If you have many data points in your plot, the resulting EPS file might be very big.
 You could save your figure as a PNG file, but this would result in blurry texts.
-The solution is to rasterize parts of your figure, i.e., to tell `matplotlib` that the data points have to be rendered as a bitmap in the EPS file, while the rests is in vector format.
+The solution is to rasterize parts of your figure, i.e., to tell `matplotlib` that the data points have to be rendered as a bitmap in the EPS file, while the rest is in vector format.

 You can pass the `rasterized=True` keyword to most plotting fuctions in `matplotlib`.
-You can also tell use different layers using the `zorder` and tell `matplotlib` to rasterize all the layers below a given `zorder` using the `set_rasterization_zorder()` method of the axis.
+You can also use different layers using the `zorder` and tell `matplotlib` to rasterize all the layers below a given `zorder` using the `set_rasterization_zorder()` method of the axis.
 See [figure_rasterized_example.py](https://github.com/Wookai/paper-tips-and-tricks/blob/master/src/pyton/figure_rasterized_example.py) and http://matplotlib.org/examples/misc/rasterization_demo.html for examples of rasterization.

 # Useful resources